When I was a kid, one of my best friends had a swimming pool.

 But manipulators use guilt trips unsparingly and indiscriminately, even with those who might call their bluff.
 Manipulators like to divert responsibility away from themselves, and they take a weird pleasure in making others feel bad or uncomfortable.

-If you call out a manipulator on their guilt-tripping shenanigans, he will act indignant and offended.
+If you call out their behavior on their guilt-tripping shenanigans, he will act indignant and offended.
 You are the one who isn’t stepping up to help.
 You are the selfish, unkind friend, wife, child, or associate.

 4. They play the victim.

-Guilt trips are just one of the many ways a manipulator will play the victim.
+Guilt trips are just one of the many ways they will play the victim.
 A manipulator will do this not only to get his or her way, but also to gain attention.

-Most of these manipulative people learn very early in life that if they act helpless, wounded, and incapable, they can get others to step up and take action.
-They can be excused for bad behavior or laziness because they are victims and “just couldn’t help it.”
+Most of these people learn very early in life that if they act helpless, wounded, and incapable, they can get others to step up and take action.
+They can be excused for manipulative behavior or laziness because they are victims and “just couldn’t help it.”